-While was working on an English major and grinding out 10-hour shifts at Tower Records (when there was a Tower Records), I'd spend my free time pitching features and concert reviews to dozens of local publications around Los Angeles.
+While mindlessly chipping away at an English major and grinding out 10-hour shifts at Tower Records (when there was a Tower Records), I'd spend all my free time pitching features and concert reviews to dozens of local publications around Los Angeles.

-After getting enough "Thanks, but no thanks" responses from enough managing editors, I gave up on pitching and decided to publish something on my own.
+After getting enough "Thanks, but no thanks" responses from managing editors, I gave up on pitching and decided to publish something on my own.
 In order to raise the $750 is was going to take to launch a legitimate 'zine, I sold a big chunk of my record collection to Rhino Records, the one in Claremont.
-(Selling my vinyl copy of Prince's Black Album for a mere $150 tells you how desperate I was, but in retrospect, it paid off.)
+(Selling my legit vinyl copy of Prince's Black Album for a mere $150 tells you how desperate I was.)

 Initially the 'zine was a quarterly with a run of about 1,000 copies per issue.
 I wrote it, designed it, printed it, and distributed it to over 50 bookstores and record shops in Los Angeles and Orange County out of the back of my trunk.

 About 18 months in, the publication grew to 10,000 copies per issue.
 I also took on the role of sales rep and was able to convince legit record companies like Sub Pop and Matador to buy full-page ads.
 I eventually got an overseas distribution deal, shipped a couple thousand copies to Europe and the UK, and had a little money left over to pay a few freelance writers.

 Around this time, the founding editor of the OC Weekly mailed me a letter.
 It was actually an index card.
 It read, "Would you like to write for the Weekly?"
 (He found one of my 'zines in a coffee shop.)